 Research carried out by the group has attracted funding from bodies such as the the Spanish Ministries of Science and Education, the R+D+i Directorate at Xunta de Galicia or the Vice-Rectorate for Research at the University of Vigo.
 Below are some examples of recent funded research:

-- project ‘Linguistic and textual variation in Modern English, with special attention to the Late Modern period’, funded by the Spanish Ministry of Science (BFF2001-3505; IP: Javier Pérez Guerra)
+- project ‘Linguistic and textual variation in Modern English, with special attention to the Late Modern period’, funded by the Spanish Ministry of Science (BFF2001-3505; PI: Javier Pérez Guerra)

-- project ‘Linguistic variation and textual characterisation in Late Modern English’, funded by the Spanish Ministry of Education (HUM2005-02351/FILO; IP: Javier Pérez Guerra)
+- project ‘Linguistic variation and textual characterisation in Late Modern English’, funded by the Spanish Ministry of Education (HUM2005-02351/FILO; PI: Javier Pérez Guerra)

-- project ‘Grammar and spokenness in the recent history of English’, funded by the Spanish Ministry of Economy and Competitiveness (FFI2009-11274/FILO; IP: Javier Pérez Guerra)
+- project ‘Grammar and spokenness in the recent history of English’, funded by the Spanish Ministry of Economy and Competitiveness (FFI2009-11274/FILO; PI: Javier Pérez Guerra)

-- project ‘Constructionalisation in the history of English: syntactic and cognitive forces’, funded by Xunta de Galicia (INCITE08PXIB204016PR; IP at the University of Vigo: Javier Pérez Guerra)
+- project ‘Constructionalisation in the history of English: syntactic and cognitive forces’, funded by Xunta de Galicia (INCITE08PXIB204016PR; PI at the University of Vigo: Javier Pérez Guerra)

-- project 'Empirical analysis of linguistic strategies of micro-variation in English: synchronic and diachronic issues', funded by the Spanish Ministry of Economy and Competitiveness (FFI2013-44065-P; IP: Javier Pérez Guerra; web)
+- project 'Empirical analysis of linguistic strategies of micro-variation in English', funded by the Spanish Ministry of Economy and Competitiveness (FFI2013-44065-P; PI: Javier Pérez-Guerra)

-- project 'Morphosyntactic variation in World Englishes and compilation of resources for its study (the Gibraltar component of the International Corpus of English)', funded by the Spanish Ministry of Economy and Competitiveness (FFI2014-53930-P; IP: Elena Seoane; web)
+- project 'Morphosyntactic variation in World Englishes and compilation of resources for its study (the Gibraltar component of the International Corpus of English, ICE-GBR)', funded by the Spanish Ministry of Economy and Competitiveness (FFI2014-53930-P; PI: Elena Seoane)